angulardart/site-angulardart/src/_codelabs/angular2_components/4-final.md

 {% endprettify %}

-Your app should now look exactly like the one you saw in the first page of this code lab.
+Your app should now look exactly like the one you saw in the first page of this codelab.

 Congratulations!
 You’ve converted a functional but UI-challenged app into a good looking, well-behaved app that uses